elidoran/cosmos-blaze-profiles/README.md

   anotherProfile:
     helpers:
-      # name of profile : name of helper in profile
+      # name of helper in this profile : name of other profile
-      someProfile: 'value'
+      value: 'someProfile'
     functions:
+      # key  : *different* name of helper in this profile
-      # name of profile : name of function in profile
+      # value: helper name in other profile @ name of other profile
-      someProfile: '$doWork'
+      $work: '$doWork@someProfile'
 ```

 ### Template.someTemplateName.profiles(array)